 Compliance and cybersecurity were key considerations for Parkin in evaluating a solution.
 Working closely with a Chief Compliance Officer, Parkin sought a system that’s compliant and secure by default.
 He found the custom permissions, storage capacity, ease of use, and automatic updates in Verkada’s solution to be exactly what he needed.

-Secure By Default with Automatic Updates and End-to-End Encryption
+Secure By Default with Automatic Updates and Encrypted in transit and at-rest

 “Cybersecurity is a huge priority for us in healthcare.
 It was a relief not to have to worry about conducting manual updates anymore.
 Verkada is a system that maintains itself.”